KEAP1

-Kelch-like ECH-associated protein 1 is a protein that in humans is encoded by the Keap1 gene.
+Kelch-like ECH-associated protein 1 is an E3 ubiquitin ligase that in humans is encoded by the Keap1 gene.

 Structure

 Keap1 has four discrete protein domains.
 The N-terminal Broad complex, Tramtrack and Bric-à-Brac (BTB) domain contains the Cys151 residue, which is one of the important cysteines in stress sensing.
 The intervening region (IVR) domain contains two critical cysteine residues, Cys273 and Cys288, which are a second group of cysteines important for stress sensing.
 A double glycine repeat (DGR) and C-terminal region domains collaborate to form a β-propeller structure, which is where Keap1 interacts with Nrf2.

+Function

+Keap1 functions as a negative regulator of Nrf2, a master regulator of the cellular antioxidant response that contributes to protection against oxidative stress.

+Under quiescent conditions, Nrf2 is retained in the cytoplasm through association with Keap1, which promotes ubiquitination and subsequent proteolysis of Nrf2.
+This sequestration and degradation mechanism mediates repression of Nrf2-dependent transcriptional activity.

+Keap1 has been characterized as both a tumor suppressor gene and a metastasis suppressor gene.